 The Armenian language is an Indo-European language and is considered to be one of the oldest in the world.
 The Armenian alphabet was invented by Mesrop Mashtots in 406 AD and faced several evolutions during the coming centuries.

-In the language in Armenia, there is a “dead language” called Graphar.
+In the Armenian language, there is a “dead language” called Graphar.
 It is used during church ceremonies, but not in daily life.

 There are 39 letters in the Armenian alphabet and it is considered a national point of pride of the nation… so much that there is a monument dedicated to the Armenian Alphabet’s 1600th anniversary.